astorDev/nist/webhooks/dump/article/index.md

 ]
 ```

 This wraps up our little experiment.
-Of couse, there are quite a few improvements we can make, but we'll do something even better in the last section.
+Of course, there are quite a few improvements we can make, but we'll do something even better in the last section.
 Let's get straight to it!

 ## TLDR;